junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror/SPN-Horror-whole-novel.md

 "What, you think Cas would know something about it?"
 Dean raises his eyebrows, running into two pairs of eyes shooting his way.

-"No harm just asking," Sam says reasonably, "it's good if he knows something, better than just us scratching our brains out."
+"No harm just asking."
+Sam says reasonably, "Good if he knows something, better than just us scratching our brains out."

 Dean huffs a short laugh, "No one's dying or anything, don't you think we should wait for something bigger to ring the bell?
-Man's busy looking for his Dad with a capital 'G.'"
+Man's busy looking for his Dad with a capital 'G'."

 "Jesus, what are you, nervous about ringing a phone to your crush or something?"
 Bobby grunts, "Just get on with it."

 Dean gives him a wide-eyed glare, then closes his eyes for a prayer.
 "Cas, need you here for a minute.
 The town's getting a bit weird, could be nothing --"

 "What is it?"
 Castiel asks, appearing in front of the window.
-The thunder outside is so loud that it even covered the usual sound of his flapping wings.
+The thunder outside is so loud that it covered the usual sound of his flapping wings.

 "Hey, Cas."
 Dean turns to him on his chair.
-"We got a sleeping beauty problem, for everyone in the town, night-time only."
+"We got a sleeping beauty problem -- for everyone in the town, night-time only."

-Castiel frowns at him in slight confusion.
+Castiel frowns at him in light confusion.

 Sam explains, "Bobby said everyone in Sioux Falls are forced to sleep over the night.
 No one remembers anything, no one in exception."

-"We don't know if it's Lucifer or one of the two remaining horsemen."
+"We don't know if it's Lucifer or one of the two other horsemen, or anything else."
 Dean amends.

 "I'll take a look," Castiel says, closing his eyes, but does not disappear as Dean thought he would.
 The angel frowns deeper at himself.